 Another large-scale work is a version of the Song of Songs.
 Scored for 18 voices the work was commissioned by ABC Radio and The Song Company for their twentieth birthday and had its first performance at the Sydney Opera House in 2004.
 A “setting of a modern recrafting by the Melbourne poet Barry Hill of the original biblical text, succeeds in creating something new in the world of choral sound” ” and “a soaring, richly woven and effusive sound fabric” [SMH].
 Other works for The Song Company include Ekstasis (1990) and Wild flower (2006).
 Ekstasis “was originality indeed, with a multitude of anguished, increasingly urgent and complex sounds emerging from a silence that itself added a dimension, finally sinking into calm… ecstasy in a sensual, sexual sense, musically transcribed” [SMH].
 By contrast is the comedic Le Moliére Imaginaire (2015) – a new version of a scene from Moliére: “urbane, virtuosic, cultured, witty and naughty in equal measure” [Carl Vine, Musica Viva Australia Blog] and “a wicked stagey swipe at all medicos” [Elizabeth Silsbury, Adelaide Advertiser].
 The work was commissioned by Musica Viva Australia for the eight voice British ensemble, I Fagiolini, with a text by Timothy Knapman and premiered throughout Australia in 2015.

-Schultz is currently Professor of Music at UNSW Sydney and has held posts and residencies including as Head of Composition and Music Studies at the Guildhall School of Music (London), Professor of Composition and Dean of Creative Arts at the University of Wollongong (Australia), Director of the Symphony Australia TSO Composers’ School, a visiting lecturer at the Norwegian Academy of Music (Oslo), UDK Berlin, Palace University Czechia, Malmö Academy of Music and Osaka School of Music (Japan), Artist in Residence – Banff Centre for the Arts (Canada), Artist in Residence – Cité Internationale des Arts, Paris, and Visiting Fellow – Institute for Advanced Musical Studies, University of London.
+Schultz is Emeritus Professor of Music at UNSW Sydney and the Gough Whitlam and Malcolm Fraser Professor of Australian Studies at Harvard University.
+He has held posts and residencies including as Head of Composition and Music Studies at the Guildhall School of Music (London), Professor of Composition and Dean of Creative Arts at the University of Wollongong (Australia), Director of the Symphony Australia TSO Composers’ School, a visiting lecturer at the Norwegian Academy of Music (Oslo), UDK Berlin, Palace University Czechia, Malmö Academy of Music and Osaka School of Music (Japan), Artist in Residence – Banff Centre for the Arts (Canada), Artist in Residence – Cité Internationale des Arts, Paris, and Visiting Fellow – Institute for Advanced Musical Studies, University of London.
 He has also served as Chair of the Arts NSW Music Committee, Chair of the Australian Music Centre Board and Editor of the Biographical Directory of Australian Composers.
 The National Library of Australia holds Schultz’s collected papers and memorabilia in their manuscript collection.